pivotal/docs-tap/app-live-view/configuring-apps/configuring-app-for-connector.hbs.md

 # Custom configuration for the connector

-This topic tells you how developers can custom configure an app or workload for Application Live View.
+This topic for developers tells you to custom configure an app or workload for Application Live View.

 The connector component is responsible for discovering the app and registering it with Application Live View.